wiseman-timelord/Chat-Gradio-Gguf/README.md

 1. Issues with truncation of input - Context handling was upgraded recently and needs proper testing.
 2. Additional blank lines - Improved for windows 7-8.1 install, it now needs testing with a system capable of Gradio v5 install route ie Windows 10/11 or ubuntu 24-25.
 3. **Safe Globals** - Standardize all global variables using safe, unique three-word labels to avoid conflicts.
-4. Detail all possible library variances from all potential installs, and ensure that the data from the ini is being used correctly, and applicable functions are handling the operation case modes correctly.
+4. Detail all possible library variances from all potential installs, and assess available keys from the ini/json, and ensure that all keys/libraries are being used correctly and optimally, for best results, and applicable functions are handling the OS ranges operation/compatibility cases correctly.
-5. button colors scheme needs a review on Gradio v3/v5, as the "Copy Output" button is the same color as the background on v3.
-<br>Also there are some updates, that possibly belong in Agent-Gradio-Gguf, however Chat-Gradio-Gguf will be not so good if they are not one/both included...
-- Improve Web-Research, it needs to be able to read webpages.
+5. Improve Web-Research, it needs to be able to read webpages. this should be able to search for results, then determine what results are appropriate, and then access sites selectively, then assess pages optimally, then compile results into an appropriate response, however that is done optimally these days.
+Requires research.
-- Improve Speak, currently it uses PC speaker for windows, and some basic one for linux, but possibly there is a library that is quality and works on both windows/ubuntu, but if most of "windows 7-11 and ubuntu 22-25 is covered by some good single individual library, then use the current basic setup for fallback.
+6. Improve Speak, currently it uses PC speaker for windows, and some basic one for linux, but there is a library that is quality and works on both windows/ubuntu, but if most of "windows 7-11 and ubuntu 22-25 is covered by some good single individual library, then use the current basic setup for fallback.

 ## Credits
 Thanks to all the following teams, for the use of their software/platforms...